Landing page

 In online marketing, a landing page, sometimes known as a "lead capture page", "single property page", "static page", "squeeze page" or a "destination page", is a single web page that appears in response to clicking on a search engine optimized search result, marketing promotion, marketing email or an online advertisement.
 The landing page will usually display directed sales copy that is a logical extension of the advertisement, search result or link.
 Landing pages are used for lead generation.
-The actions that a visitor takes on a landing page is what determines an advertiser's conversion rate.
+The actions that a visitor takes on a landing page are what determine an advertiser's conversion rate.
 A landing page may be part of a microsite or a single page within an organization's main web site.

-Landing pages are often linked to social media, e-mail campaigns, search engine marketing campaigns, high quality articles or "affiliate account" in order to enhance the effectiveness of the advertisements.
+Landing pages are often linked to social media, e-mail campaigns, search engine marketing campaigns, high-quality articles or "affiliate account" in order to enhance the effectiveness of the advertisements.
 The general goal of a landing page is to convert site visitors into sales or leads.
 If the goal is to obtain a lead, the landing page will include some method for the visitor to get into contact with the company, usually a phone number or an inquiry form.
 If a sale is required, the landing page will usually have a link for the visitor to click, which will then send them to a shopping cart or a checkout area.
 By analyzing activity generated by the linked URL, marketers can use click-through rates and conversion rate to determine the success of an advertisement.